AI for SMEs — Strategy, Use Cases and Roadmap 2026

 Compliance

-AI and GDPR — what SMBs need to watch
+AI and GDPR — what SMEs need to consider

 Data processing, training data, sub-processing and third-country transfer.